 There are many 3rd party applications and plugins designed with curation in mind.
 And there are others which work as content aggregators at the core, but have curation features too.

 - Press Forward is a free plugin provides a workflow to collect and curate content from a number of sources right in your WordPress dashboard.
 Its long list of features include: an integrated feed reader, a bookmarklet to gather content while browsing, and the ability to republish aggregated content.

 - Curation Suite is visual curation solution for WordPress which makes it easy to search content, put up posts with citations quickly, and distribute content across social media channels instantly.
 And the best part is: the content gets added in the post editor in such a way that doesn’t cause conflict with your theme or other plugins installed.

 - MyCurator keeps working in the background and delivering a steady stream of interesting content throughout your day.
 Its bookmarklet lets you curate content while browsing the web, and the notebooks feature allows you to save the content you want to use in your curated posts.

-By using one or more of these plugins, you can add valuable content to your WordPress website without having to write it yourself.
+By using one or more of these plugins, you can add valuable content to your website without having to write it yourself.